yiphei/yif-AI/attention_dropout_transformer/README.md

 \end{aligned}
 $$

-Then, the attention output needs to be mapped to 0s and 1s.
+Afterwards, the attention output $out_{attn}$ needs to be mapped to $\[0, 1\]$.
 There are many ways to do so, and a two-fold function is implemented here.
+The first part is mapping it to the cosine function

+$$M =  0.5 \cos(out_{attn}) + 0.5$$

-The first part is mapping it to the 0.5 * cos(out) + 0.5 function.
-This function lies in the [0,1] domain, and its recurrent property reduces the risk of getting stuck in a local minima, at the potential cost of worse convergence.
+This function lies in the $\[0,1\]$ domain, and its recurrent property reduces the risk of getting stuck in a local minima, at the potential cost of worse convergence.
 However, 0.5 * cos(out) + 0.5 does not guarantees 1s and 0s, so the second part scales the output to be closer to 0 and 1.
 This is important because the dropout needs to remain a purely selective/filter layer, not computational.
 There are two scaling methods used.
 TODO

 ### Dropout penalties